awslabs/sagemaker-debugger/docs/tensorflow.md

 ---

 ## Full API
-See the [Common API](api.md) page for details about the Hooks, Collection, SaveConfig, and ReductionConfig. \
+See the [API for saving tensors](api.md) page for details about the Hooks, Collection, SaveConfig, and ReductionConfig.
 See the [Analysis](analysis.md) page for details about analyzing a training job.